fanyuxia1992/Coursera_Introduction-to-Data-Science-in-Python/README.md

 # Introduction-to-Data-Science-in-Python
-Assignments and Resources for Introduction to Data Science in Python course on Coursera by University of Michigan
+Material including Assignments and Data+Teaching Resources for Introduction to Data Science in Python course on Coursera by University of Michigan
+4 weeks course
+By Yuxiang Fan (Sean)